Hari31416/investment_tracker_app/README.md

 #### `transactions` Collection

-This database contains the transcations of the mutual funds.
+This database contains the transactions of the mutual funds.
 The schema for the `transactions` collection is as follows:

 ```json
 {